Wuppertaler SV

 water.
 It really is something that I recommend visiting as a detour whenever visiting Germany.

-ticket included the train ride from Holzwickede and my transport around
+ticket included the train ride from Holzwickede near Dortmund Airport and transport around

 Wuppertal.
 It really was value for money.
 I was like a little kid on Christmas